 Company law requires the Directors to prepare financial statements for each financial year.
-Under that law the directors have elected to prepare the financial statements in accordance with International Accounting Standards in accordance with the Companies Act 2006.
+Under that law the directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the European Union and IFRSs as issued by the International Accounting Standards Board (IASB).
 Under company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that year.